Support Home Game Builder Components Guide

 Maximum number of times this audio clip can be played.
 This does not apply if the Show Controls setting is toggled on.

 The Background Audio component allows you to play audio in the background of a task.
-You can upload the audio file within the component or via the Stimuli tab.
 Use this component to start or stop the current background audio.

 Adding this component to your task will automatically add an audio test before the task begins.
 This checks whether participants are able to hear sound on their device.
 To turn this audio check off, go to Subsystems in the Settings tab on the left-hand sidebar and toggle the Audio subsystem off.